cyrillknecht/sentiment_classification_webapp/README.md

 ## The App
 The Sentiment Classification Webapp is a simple Flask Webapp using a pre-trained Sentiment Classification Model to classify the sentiment of a given text snippet as positive or negative.

 The goal of this project was not to create a state-of-the-art sentiment classification model, but rather to create a simple web app using **Docker** and **Kubernetes** to get familiar with these technologies.
 The app was then hosted on **Google Cloud** using **Google Kubernetes Engine** which also allowed me to get familiar with these cloud technologies.

+Furthermore, I implemented a simple CI/CD pipeline using **GitHub Actions** to automatically build and deploy the app.
+The pipeline is triggered whenever a new commit is pushed to the master branch of this repository and builds a new docker image that is then pushed to **Docker Hub**.
+The image is then afterwards automatically pulled from Docker Hub and deployed to the
+Google Kubernetes Engine cluster.
+There it replaces the old deployment and the new version of the app is available.

-I am completely aware that this is probably not the most efficient way to deploy such a simple web app,
+I am of course completely aware that this is probably not the most efficient way to deploy such a simple web app.
+However, I wanted to get familiar with these technologies and this was a fun way to do so.

 ## Development